How to Join a Medical Aid in South Africa

 So, be honest.
 You have nothing to lose!

-Once the scheme receives your application it will be underwritten.
-They will consider your answers to the medical questions and request further information if needs be.
+They will carefully consider your answers to the medical questions and may request further information if necessary.

 Depending upon your age, how long since you were last a medical aid member and how many years of past medical aid membership the adults have - since the age of 35 - so you may get a waiting period and/or late joiner penalty.